jtoguri/mvmt_break/README.md

 # Mvmt Break

-## Description
-***A full stack web application designed to allow users to easily take movement breaks during long periods of sedentary work.***
+A full stack web application allowing users to quickly generate exercises and save completed exercises to their history for tracking.

-## Motivation
 While learning to code I realized I was sitting down for extended periods of time.
 Mvmt_Break helps to break up these sitting periods with a mix of exercises.

-## Background Info
-Exercise classification is based on...
+The project includes a MongoDB database, an API built with Node.js and Express, and a client-side application built with ReactJS.

+See the [planning](planning) directory for more background information.

 ## Instructions
 How to use the app here